romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-A GitHub Actions workflow consistently fails at a step utilizing a JavaScript action with an error message indicating an issue with the node version.
+Q: A GitHub Actions workflow consistently fails at a step utilizing a JavaScript action with an error message indicating an issue with the node version.
 What is the most appropriate way to address this issue?
 <details><summary>Show the answer</summary><p>

 - **Add a step to update the node version in the runner environment before executing the JavaScript action**